Kama Sywor Kamanda: Biography

 Kamanda Kama Sywor, writer, poet, novelist, essayist, playwright and storyteller was born on November 11, 1952, in Luebo, Democratic Republic of Congo, to father Malaba Kamenga and mother Kony Ngalula.
 His political view of this country forced him to leave Africa and live in exile in Europe.
 Nevertheless, he always remains a great leader of opinion in the world and his works are impregnated with his fight for liberty and justice and real democracy in his country.
 He has written many poetry books, drama, novels, essays and fairy tales.
-Kamanda is a classical writer in Europe, Asia,Africa and America.
+Kamanda is a classical writer in Europe, Asia, Africa and America.
 Many students in the world study his literature.
 He has earned many literature prizes, including the Heredia prize from the Académie Française.
 He is spoken of as a potential Nobel Prize laureate in Literature.

 After publishing a first collection of stories at the age of 15, Kamanda studied literature, journalism, political science, philosophy and law, and worked in journalism.
 In 1970, he participated in the creation of the Union of Congolese Writers (Union des écrivains congolais).
-Forced to leave the Congo in 1977 due to his political activities, Kamanda lived in various European countries before settling in Luxembourg.
+Forced to leave the Congo in 1977 due to his political activities, Kamanda lived in various European countries and currently living in Belgium.

 In 1985, Kamanda was the founding president of the African Association of Writers, of which L. S. Senghor was the honorary president.
 As a poet, story teller and novelist, Kamanda subsequently produced a considerable body of literary work, including a dozen anthologies of poetry, several hundred stories, as well as several novels.

-Living in perpetual exile, this universal writer has gained worldwide notoriety that has seen him travelling constantly for conferences, poetry readings and festivals.

 Kamanda's works have been translated into many languages, including English, Japanese, Italian, and Greek.
 This writer has earned several major prizes and distinctions, including the Paul Verlaine Prize from the Académie française (1987), the Louise Labé Prize (1990), the Black Africa Grand Prize for Literature (1991), and the Théophile Gautier prize (1993) from the Académie française.In 2005, the International Council for Francophone Studies (Conseil international d'études francophones) conferred upon him the prestigious Maurice-Cagnon Certificate of Honour, for his unique contribution to world francophone literature.

 My poetry speaks of men and women from all continents who fight for a real and just humanism where their dreams can become reality.
 It's a poetry of life, of love, of hope and of the exaltation of values that encourage the blossoming of the individual within a community where harmony depends upon the contribution of each member.